503.420.3001

 Tips on Negotiating an Oregon Total Loss Claim Yourself.

-1. Gather necessary documentation: Before contacting your insurance company, gather all documents related to the vehicle such as purchase documents, service records, receipts of improvements or modifications made to the car and any other items that may affect its value before the accident.
-This will help you provide evidence of how much money you put into the vehicle in case there is a disagreement about how much it is worth.
+1. Gather all documentation; Before getting in touch with your insurance company gather all relevant documents pertaining to your vehicle including purchase records, service history, receipts for any improvements or modifications made to the car and any other information that might impact its value prior to the accident.
+This documentation will serve as evidence of how investment you have made in the vehicle should there be any discrepancies regarding its worth.

-2. Contact your insurance company: Once you have all the necessary documentation, contact your insurance company and explain that you are looking to negotiate a total loss value for your vehicle.
-Your insurance company will then provide you with an estimate of how much they are willing to pay out for the vehicle.
+2. Contact your insurance company; Once you have compiled all documentation reach out to your insurance company.
+Inform them about your intention to negotiate the value of your total loss claim.
+Your insurer will then provide you with an estimate of how they’re willing to offer for the vehicle.

-1. Understand the appraisal clause included in your insurance policy – Most auto collision policies have an appraisal clause that permits you to request an independent auto appraisal in cases of disagreement over the value of a vehicle deemed as a total loss.
-Knowing what is stated in the appraisal clause can help you understand your rights and if you have grounds to dispute an insurance company’s total loss offer.
+1. Familiarize yourself with the appraisal clause stated in your insurance policy – Most auto collision policies include an appraisal clause that allows you to request an auto appraisal when there is disagreement regarding the value of a vehicle deemed as a loss.

 Leverage Auto Appraisals serves all of Oregon, specializing in Oregon total loss claim disputes.
 We provide consumers representation on auto appraisal clause disputes for total loss vehicles.
 Please contact us 24 hours a day, 7 days a week at (503)420-3001 an operator is standing by and we’re ready to help.